 False pregnancy, known by vets and scientists as pseudopregnancy, occurs when a female dog’s body believes that she’s pregnant.
 Your dog might show physical and behavioral signs of being pregnant, including weight gain, nest making, enlarged mammary glands, appetite loss, vomiting, collecting of objects, and even aggression.

 A recent study on pseudopregnancy found that most dogs who experience pseudopregnancy are intact, but it’s still possible in spayed dogs.
-In fact, false pregnancies generally occur within 6 to 8 weeks of the female’s last heat cycle, especially if she ran into any male dogs during her heat cycle but didn’t become pregnant.
-Behavioral changes, like nesting and collecting objects, are more common than physical changes.
+False pregnancies generally occur within four to nine weeks of the female’s last heat cycle, especially if she ran into any male dogs during her heat cycle but didn’t become pregnant.
+Behavioral changes, such as nesting and collecting objects, are more common than physical changes.
 About half of the dogs in the study were treated with medication to help end the pseudopregnancy.

-False pregnancy isn’t well-studied or well-understood, but it’s possible that some underlying medical conditions can make irregular heat cycles (and therefore false pregnancies) more common.
+False pregnancy isn’t well-studied or well-understood, but some underlying medical conditions can make irregular heat cycles (and therefore false pregnancies) more common.
 It might be a stretch to say that nest-making behavior is a symptom of these diseases because of the tenuous relationships, but it’s still good to check things out with your vet.
-Both hypothyroidism and mastitis might be possibly linked to false pregnancies (and therefore nesting behavior).
+Both hypothyroidism and liver dysfunction might be possibly linked to false pregnancies (and therefore nesting behavior).

 Signs of Dogs Making Nests

 Everyone has a slightly different definition of nest-making behavior in dogs.
 For some people, a dog who drags his blanket into the sun is making a nest.
 For others, the dog needs to burrow, shred bedding, and groom herself to be truly nesting.